-2.4.6 Initiatives taken by the State for pre-positioning of funds with the implementing agencies in the beginning of the year.
+2.4.6 Initiatives taken by the State for pre-positioning of funds with the implementing agencies in the beginning of the year, like creation of corpus funds, adoption of green channel scheme, advance release of State share etc.

 There is no initiative taken by the State Government for prepositioning of funds with the implementing agencies.